Wolverhampton Substance Misuse Service 0300 200 2400

 • look at how we can reduce the level of harm caused by your use

-• refer you to either the clinical or the enterprise team.
-If your needs change over time then these two teams can refer to each other.
+• refer you to either the clinical , treatment or recovery team.
+If your needs change over time then these teams can refer to each other.

 • assign you a key worker who will work with you throughout your time with our service